 Can I request an exemption from a vaccine requirement?

 Yes, if vaccination is not advised for medical reasons or conflicts with your religious belief/strong moral or ethical conviction.
-To apply for a vaccine exemption, complete and submit the appropriate form:
+You can find and submit a vaccine exemption form in HealthConnect, under Downloadable Forms.

 If a contagious disease outbreak occurs, the University reserves the right to ask students who have not been vaccinated against that disease to leave campus until the outbreak is over.

 All full-time students (and some part-time, degree-seeking students, depending on program requirements) who are physically located within the U.S. must have medical insurance that meets the university's requirements.

 The university offers the Carnegie Mellon University Student Health Insurance Plan (CMU SHIP), as well as vision and dental insurance plans, through Highmark Blue Cross Blue Shield.
 The CMU SHIP Highmark BCBS PPO plan is a national plan with participating health care providers across the U.S.